19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 ### Expected Wealth By Level

-The below table spells out the expectation for the wealth of a PC at a given [Level](Level.md) in this system.
-Alternatively, you can use net wealth as the requirement to [Level Up](Level.md#Level%20Up).
-It would then replace XP.
+The below table spells out the expectation for the wealth of a PC at a given [Level](Level.md).
+Alternatively, you can use net wealth as the requirement to [Level Up](Level.md#Level%20Up) in place of XP.

 |      PC Level | Net Wealth |
 | ------------: | ---------: |